 - H.2.a.1.
 Seven copies of the completed application form. - H.2.a.2.
 Seven copies of the publication.
 (See H.2.b.) - H.2.a.3.
-Seven copies of the letter indicating that the candidate has passed the general examination of the ACVIM or seven copies of a letter indicating that the candidate is taking the general examination in the same year as the certification examination. - H.2.a.4.
-Seven copies of the updated curriculum vitae. - H.2.a.5.
-Items H.2.a.1., H.2.a.2., H.2.a.3., and H.2.a.4. should be arranged as follows: There should be seven binders, each of which has one copy of the application form, one copy of the publication(s), one copy of the letter (Item H.2.a.3.) and one copy of the curriculum vitae.
-These must be bound so that the contents will not fall out. - H.2.a.6.
+Seven copies of the updated curriculum vitae. - H.2.a.4.
+Items H.2.a.1., H.2.a.2. and H.2.a.3., should be arranged as follows: There should be seven binders, each of which has one copy of the application form, one copy of the publication(s), and one copy of the curriculum vitae.
+These must be bound so that the contents will not fall out. - H.2.a.5.
 Reference Forms or Letters Applicants must have three associates with whom they have worked in their training program submit seven copies of a letter of reference.
-At least one reference must be from an ACVIM Diplomate certified in the Specialty of Oncology.
+At least one reference must be from an ACVIM

+Diplomate certified in the Specialty of Oncology.
 A letter may be used in lieu of the form.
 The reference forms or letters should be forwarded as directed in the credentials packet.
 It is the candidate's responsibility to ensure that the reference letters arrive before the October 1 deadline.

-H.2.a.7.
-Credentials fees may be made by US bank check (US funds) or by MasterCard or Visa (see Section D.2.h.).
+H.2.a.6.
+Candidate Fee Remittance Form and Credentials fees may be made by US bank check (US funds) or by MasterCard or Visa (refer to Section D.2.h.).